 Sometimes, especially when working at remote jobsites, weight and/or space may impose physical limits on the tools we can carry with us.
 The following is a list of the minimal set of sharpening tools I bring in these situations.

-1. Stone Base: At the jobsite the stability this tool provides becomes more critical than ever, but if an ultra-light set of tools is needed, then it can be eliminated by placing the stone directly on the rubber sheet I use as a portable working surface.
+2. Stone Base: At the jobsite the stability this tool provides becomes more critical than ever, but if an ultra-light set of tools is needed, then it can be eliminated by placing the stone directly on a rubber sheet.

-4. Water Source: Clean water is necessary even in the field to add to the stones and to wash mud off tools.
+5. Water Source: Clean water is necessary even in the field to wet the stones and to wash mud off tools.
 To save space, I use a small plastic squeeze bottle with a tightly closing lid that originally contained ketchup.
 If clean water is available at the jobsite, I carry it in my toolbag empty.

-6. Wiping Materials: A clean face towel and a some folded paper towels work well.
+7. Wiping Materials: A clean cotton rag and a some folded paper towels work well.

-The selection of stones I use at the jobsite will depend on the work planned for that particular day, but the minimal set is a 400 grit diamond plate, a 1,000 grit synthetic waterstone, and a 6,000 or 8,000 grit synthetic finishing stone.
-If I anticipate a lot of sharpening, and if weight is not critical, I will bring two 1,000 grit stones to provide 4 flat sharpening surfaces thereby reducing the need to spend time flattening stones at work.
+The selection of stones I use at the jobsite will depend on the work planned for that particular day, but the minimal set is a 400 grit diamond plate/stone, a 1,000 grit synthetic waterstone, and a 6,000 or 8,000 grit synthetic finishing stone.
+If I anticipate a lot of sharpening, and if weight is not critical, I will bring two 1,000 grit stones to ensure I have 4 flat sharpening surfaces ready to rock-n-roll first thing thereby reducing the need to spend time flattening stones at work.
 I can also use them to flatten each other.
 If I need to do some fine finish planing, such as when doing door modifications/installations, I will bring a 10,000 grit synthetic waterstone.
-And of course I always carry a Tsushima Nagura stone.
+And of course I always carry a Tsushima Black Nagura stone.

 In the next post in this romantic series of adventures in sharpening will focus on the important Nagura stone.
 Stay tuned for muscled thews and busted bodices!